sublimelsp/LSP/docs/src/markdown/customization.md

 }
 ```

-The color for custom token types can also be adjusted via a color scheme rule for the scope `meta.semantic-token.<token-type>`, where `<token-type>` is the name of the custom token type, but with all letters lowercased (similar to the listed scopes in the table above).
+The color for custom token types can also be adjusted via a color scheme rule for the scope `meta.semantic-token.<token-type>`, where `<token-type>` is the name of the custom token type, but with all letters lower cased (similar to the listed scopes in the table above).
 To target tokens with one modifier, use the scope `meta.semantic-token.<token-type>.<token-modifier>` (all lowercased).
 Currently, semantic tokens with more than one modifier cannot be styled reliably.